-MU DHP is comprised of neuropsychologists, rehabilitation psychologists, health psychologists, and behavior analysts who conduct research as well as provide clinical services and training.
+MU DHP is comprised of neuropsychologists, rehabilitation psychologists, and health psychologists, who conduct research as well as provide clinical services and training.

-Research – DHP faculty conduct research in autism, brain injury, rehabilitation, and applied behavior analysis.
+Research – DHP faculty conduct research in autism, brain injury, and rehabilitation.

 Service – DHP faculty provide clinical services to children and adults with and without neurodevelopmental disorders in outpatient and inpatient settings.
 MU DHP is the sole provider of neuropsychological and rehabilitation psychology services for the MU Health Sciences Center and the primary provider of these services for central Missouri.